igrek51/fpick/README.md

 Navigate with keyboard:

-- Up & Down to move between files and directories,
+- `↑` and `↓` to move between files and directories,
-- Left to go up,
+- `→` to enter a directory.
-- Right to enter a directory.
+- `←` to go up,
-- Type in the phrase of a filename to filter the list of files
+- Type a phrase to filter the list of files
-- Enter to select a file, exit and print its path to stdout.
+- `Enter` to select a file, exit and print its path to stdout.

 ## Examples
 You can use it in combination with other commands, for example to print the selected file: